Morristown Cyber Crime Victim Attorney

 - Statutory violations: A wrongful act that goes against a legal statute, such as the New Jersey Revised Statutes

-Damages Available in a Civil Cyber Crime Claim
+What Damages are Available in a Civil Cyber Crime Claim?

 Whether you have had money stolen or not, damages are typically rewarded in the form of financial compensation regardless of the crime.